Disneyland Paris Itinerary: 2 Parks in 1 Day

 Both Disneyland Paris parks, the train station, and Disney Village (a collection of shops and restaurants) are a few minutes’ walk from each other.

-Disneyland Paris can be reached on the Eurostar train from London with a change at Lille or in central Paris.
+Disneyland Paris can be reached by Eurostar from London, with a change in Lille or in central Paris.

-From Paris take the RER A train to Marne-la-Vallée Chessy, which takes about 35 minutes from Nation.
-It took us two hours from getting off the Eurostar at Gare du Nord because of long queues for the ticket machines (you can’t buy online tickets to Disney Paris).
+From Paris, take the RER A train to Marne-la-Vallée Chessy, which takes about 35 minutes from Nation.

 Back to Contents